intergalacticfm/plugin.review.intergalacticfm/README.md

 ## Extra

-Also available are [public-overview-locally.md](public-overview-locally.md) and [public-overview-online.md](https://github.com/intergalacticfm/plugin.review.intergalacticfm/blob/master/admin-overview-online.md).
+Also available locally are [public-overview-locally.md](public-overview-locally.md) and [admin-overview-locally.md](admin-overview-locally.md) in your browser.

 For developers, see also the script `_update_locally.sh`.